-This is a gear review about the best bike multi tool for touring, commuting and cycling.
+This is a gear review about the best bike multi-tool for touring, commuting, and cycling 2023.

-When you are out cycling and need some minor adjustment to the brakes, chain or gears then you need the tools to be able to do it.
-That’s where bike multi tools come in.
+When you are out cycling and need some minor adjustments to the brakes, chain, or gears then you need the tools to be able to do it.
+That’s where bike multi-tools come in.
 They’re small and lightweight enough to keep with you when cycling, so you always have them to hand when you need to use them.
-They should be a part of all Bike Tool Kits along with a good Bike Pump.
+They should be a part of all Bike Tool Kits along with a good Bike Pump and can be used at home with your bike repair stand.

 The Topeak PT20 bike multi-tool offers 20 different functions altogether.
 There is also the older P20 Pro which I used for years, it has a very average tire lever instead of a knife.
 The full list on this mini tool is as follows: